jrfnl/clearPHP/rules/know-your-variables.md

 ```

 This is an alternative to the usage of `extract` and should receive the same recommendations.
-It should be used rarely, and with arrays whose keys are under control.
+It should be used rarely, and only with arrays whose keys are under control.

 ## Rule Details